AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md

 ### Proofing impact when you reactivate a user

 Deactivated users lose their assigned default proofing role and their proof license (if you are on a Workfront Premium Legacy Plan).
-If you choose to reactivate the user, you must
+If you choose to reactivate the user, you must:

 * Reassign the license (if you are on a Workfront Premium Legacy Plan).
-For more information about Workfront proofing plans, see [Access to proofing functionality in Workfront](../../../administration-and-setup/manage-workfront/configure-proofing/access-to-proofing-functionality.md)
+For more information about Workfront proofing plans, see [Access to proofing functionality in Workfront](../../../administration-and-setup/manage-workfront/configure-proofing/access-to-proofing-functionality.md).
 * Verify they have the correct proof role.
 Reactivated proof users are assigned whatever is specified as the default proof role for new users.
 See [Configure default proofing roles](../../../administration-and-setup/manage-workfront/configure-proofing/configure-default-proofing-roles.md) for more information.

 ## About deactivating Workfront administrators and Plan license users